Noah Schnapp is exactly the sort of subject that can go wrong if handled too fast.

 Why Noah Schnapp belongs here

-Noah Schnapp belongs here because his story is not just that a young actor came out.
-It is that he matured alongside a character whose hidden life prepared him for his own.
+Noah Schnapp belongs here because his story goes beyond a young actor coming out.
+He matured alongside a character whose hidden life prepared him for his own.

 That is a better story than the original headline.